 File Size Validation using jQuery

-In this tutorial, we are going to see “form” file input validation using jQuery.
-In the previous tutorial, we do this validation using PHP to check if the file input is empty or not.
+In this tutorial, we will see “form” file input validation using jQuery.
+In the previous tutorial, we do this validation using PHP to check whether the file input is empty.

-In this jQuery example, we are validating file size before submitting it for upload.
-If the file size exceeds 2 MB then the jQuery function will return false.
+In this jQuery example, we validate file size before submitting it for upload.
+The jQuery function will return false if the file size exceeds 2 MB.

 File Upload Form

-This code shows HTML form containing file input field.
-On submitting this form, we are calling jQuery function to validate the size of the uploaded file.
+This code shows an HTML form containing the file input field.
+On submitting this form, we call the jQuery function to validate the size of the uploaded file.

 jQuery File Size Validation